corpunWorld Corporal Punishment Research

 The creator of "The Very Hungry Caterpillar" says he was caned on both hands at junior school in Nazi Germany.

 A 2001 newspaper editorial stated that caning had been gradually phased out.
-This turns out to be untrue.
-Several more recent news items have reported parents and opinion leaders calling for the "reintroduction" of corporal punishment, but no evidence is to hand that it was ever legally banned, and there are several reports of its use.
+This turned out to be entirely untrue.
+Several more recent news items have reported parents and opinion leaders calling for the "reintroduction" of corporal punishment, but no evidence is to hand that it was ever legally banned, and there have been many reports of its use.

-This November 2005 news item makes it clear that corporal punishment is in fact widespread and legal.
-In theory it is regulated by the Ghana Education Service, which lays down a maximum of six strokes and seeks to discourage the use of CP in the classroom by ordinary teachers.
+This November 2005 news item made it clear that corporal punishment was in fact widespread and legal.
+In theory it was regulated by the Ghana Education Service, which laid down a maximum of six strokes and sought to discourage the use of CP in the classroom by ordinary teachers.
 Rather, the caning should be given by the headmaster or under his supervision.

-"Traditional rulers" (tribal chiefs) called in Oct 2007 for the "reintroduction" of school CP, by which they appear to have meant that classroom teachers should have the power to cane and not just headteachers.
+"Traditional rulers" (tribal chiefs) called in Oct 2007 for the "reintroduction" of school CP, by which they appear to have meant that classroom teachers should have the power to cane, not just headteachers.

 blob Other external links for Ghana/Schools

 Grenada is a very small former British colony in the Caribbean.
-Judicial CP is lawful.
+Judicial CP is lawful but is due to be outlawed.
 No details are available beyond what is in the external links below, and no reports of actual cases have come to light.

-According to GITEACPOC, flogging and whipping for adults is still in force in Grenada.
+According to GPTEVAC, flogging and whipping for adults is still in force in Grenada.
 Boys aged 7 to 15 may be whipped but not flogged.
 Girls may not receive JCP.
+A new law to abolish these provisions was passed in 2012 but had not come into force by Feb 2020.

 US State Department Human Rights Report for 1995